Post Nasal Drip

 The goal in treating post-nasal drainage is to thin the thick, mucous secretions.
 This can be done by drinking more water and using guaifenesin-based medications available over the counter such as Mucinex.

-Running a humidifier at night can improve hydration and help to thin out thick secretions that cause symptoms.
+Running a Humidifier at night can improve hydration and help to thin out thick secretions that cause symptoms.
 Nasal saline sprays are also helpful for reducing post-nasal drainage.
 This approach should always be tried first since it’s natural and doesn’t involve use of medications.

 If the symptoms don’t resolve, an over-the-counter decongestant may help.
 If the symptoms fail to resolve within a week, medical evaluation may be needed to rule out a chronic sinus infection or nasal polyps.
 Nasal steroids or a prescription decongestant may be used to treat tough cases of post-nasal drip.